About the Department

 To benefit fully from Berea’s curricular and co-curricular programs, students are expected to live in College residence halls and eat in the College’s dining facilities.
 Because Berea values the learning that comes from daily living with those different from oneself, room assignments for first-year students may be changed only with special approval.
 Each spring, continuing students make their own choices of rooms and roommates through a lottery system.

 Berea students are offered a variety of living spaces within the College’s residence halls and residential houses, many of which are undergoing renovation through an ambitious renovation program whose intent is to modernize campus facilities while retaining their distinctive character.
 Halls vary in architecture, size, room arrangement, atmosphere, and tradition.
 Some residences feature suites with common living room-like spaces, while others offer traditional single- or double-occupancy rooms opening onto conventional hallways.
-Several special houses for selected upper-class students exist, in addition to family housing apartments for student families.
-Some halls are reserved for first-year students while others solely house upper-class students.
+Some halls are reserved for first-year students while others solely house upper-class students, in addition to family housing apartments for student families.

 The Collegium, a team of student life professionals who live in the residence halls, oversees day-to-day life, program implementation, and hall-wide activities.
 Many upper-class students serve as Hall Coordinators and Residence Assistants through the Labor Program; they help the Collegium carry out its aim.